Government organizations have an opportunity to transform through cloud migration as they navigate what’s next in technology.

 - Machine Learning – With increased calls for governmental efficiency, machine learning provides a novel way to sort through your existing data to find new operational insights.
 Recent advancements in cloud-based tools make machine learning far more accessible to implement in the public sector.

-Both the private and public sectors are undergoing COVID-19 accelerated cloud migrations.
+Both the private and public sectors accelerated cloud migrations during the pandemic.
 The practicality of being able to scale as needed while also managing a reliable, secure environment is rapidly become an operational necessity.
 However, organizations can truly harness the cloud’s power when they also look to modernize their legacy applications.

 Gaining agility while also better serving your employees and citizens turns a cloud migration into an organizational transformation.